acmoles/portfolio/portfolio/projects/wesen.md

 I learnt that [Shapeways](https://www.shapeways.com/) (leading online 3D printing platform) offered an API with the capability to upload models directly to a private store hosted on their e-commerce platform.
 In this way, I could completely outsource checkout, payment and fulfilment.

-The question was then what steps I would take to enhance users' checkout experience, if any.
+The question became what steps, if any, I would take to enhance users' checkout experience.
 I was already building 3D-print-ready  geometry on the Wesen backend and saving records in a database.
 Connecting customers to this record would avoid foreseeable customer service challenges and emailing this information would avoid the need for user accounts.
 I added email capability using Sendgrid.
 Customers receive an email with a link to their saved pendant design and a link to their Shapeways product page.
 They can respond to the email with questions.

 <!-- who save their pendant receive an email with a link to their saved